yongchun780/SentimentAnalysis/README.md

 ## How It Works

 This notebook implements sentiment analysis using the NLTK library.
 It processes textual data, evaluates the sentiment expressed within, and classifies each text as positive, negative, or neutral based on predefined criteria.

-## Contributing

-Feel free to fork the repository, make changes, and submit pull requests if you have ideas for improvements or additions to the sentiment analysis process.

-## License

-This project is open source and available under [INSERT LICENSE HERE].